remo-rcm/remo2-doc/source/introduction.rst

 step (t) and nnew ``NE`` time step (t+1). ``nu`` is set in the model (it includes the d/2 term that is normally in the equation; that is ``nu = nu_normal/2.``).
-If ``rawa=1.0``, the last term drops out and the RAW-filter becomes normal RA-filter (for detail please see :cite:`Williams2009,Williams2011`).
+If ``rawa=1.0``, the last term drops out and the RAW-filter becomes the normal RA-filter (for detail please see :cite:`Williams2009,Williams2011`).